rcc-uchicago/user-guide/docs/midway23/examples/example_job_scripts.md

     ```
     scontrol show node midway3-0278
     ```
-which shows NVIDIA Tesla V100 or Quadro RTX6000 GPUs.
+which shows NVIDIA Tesla K80, Tesla V100 or Quadro RTX6000 GPUs.

 To submit a job to one of the GPU nodes, you must specify the correct partition and the number of GPUs in the batch scripts, for example for job scripts on Midway2: